 It is recommended to not get these two vaccines, or any vaccines, close together to assure the best immune response.
 You should space these vaccines at least two-three weeks apart.
 We will suspend flu shot administration as of January 1 in anticipation of our COVID vaccine clinics.

 Although you should wait until the active illness is over, studies have shown antibodies developed by the confirmed virus only last for 90 days.
 The vaccine is likely to last longer.

 Yes.
 CVS is required to have epi-pens on site for all clinics.
-If you have an adverse reactions would occur within one hour of vaccination.
+If you have an adverse immune response, it would occur within one hour of vaccination.